 In terms of R coding, this means we have to write Gibbs updaters for mu and sig and embed them into a loop over K iterations.
 The final code in the form of an R function is shown in panel X.

+\begin{verbatim}

+% use verbatim environment for things that need put into a panel and then I’ll work on that later

 Panel X: R-code for a Gibbs sampler for a Normal model with unknown mu and sig and conjugate (Normal and Inverse Gamma, respectively) priors for both parameters.